odnr93/routilux/docs/source/examples/concurrent_flow_demo.rst

 Concurrent Flow Demo
 ====================

-This example demonstrates FlowForge's concurrent execution capabilities, showing how multiple routines can execute in parallel to improve performance.
+This example demonstrates Routilux's concurrent execution capabilities, showing how multiple routines can execute in parallel to improve performance.

 Overview
 --------